This post may contain affiliate links, which means I may receive a small commission at no additional cost to you.

 Planning Your Own Tour of the Bridges of Madison County

-Last year the 82-mile Covered Bridges Scenic Byway was established to further highlight the bridges and surrounding community.
+In 2019, the 82-mile Covered Bridges Scenic Byway was established to further highlight the bridges and surrounding community.
 There’s lots to see in Madison County in addition to the covered bridges so be sure to stay curious!
-You can even download a complete scenic byway map here.

 In my experience, the roads between each bridge are clearly labeled with markers and way-finding signs to help direct visitors.
 You can find a map outlining the location of each bridge here.

 Especially if you’re not accustomed to taking the backroads, you should be aware that some of the bridges are only accessible via gravel roads.
 If you want to visit some bridges and avoid driving on unpaved surfaces, the Imes Bridge and the Cutler-Donahoe Bridge are great options.
 That said, I drive a Honda Fit (aka not an all-terrain vehicle) and have never felt uncomfortable or unsafe accessing any of the bridges.

 I would love to hear from you!
 Have you experienced the Bridges of Madison County?
 Which of these unique historical structures is your favorite?

 Thank you Megan for your beautifully laid out guide on these bridges.
 Emotionally stirred after watching the movie based on the wonderful novel by Robert James Waller’s “The Bridges of Madison County”, my husband and I plan to visit them and the area this summer.
 Your guide will surely come in handy.

 I’m so glad this post was helpful for you, Carlo!
 Absolutely reach out if you have any more questions as you and your husband plan your visit.
 I’d be happy to share more recommendations and other things to do in the area.
 Take care!